Brainfunk-Team/FNF-BrainyEngine/README.md

 ---

-As a continuation of Psych Engine, Brainy Engine is an Friday Night Funkin' Modding Engine with a focus on making modpacks feel more like source mods, with easy custom UI and custom menus with source.
+As a continuation of Psych Engine, Brainy Engine is an Friday Night Funkin' Modding Engine with a focus on making modpacks feel more like source mods, with easy custom UI and custom menus without source.

 ## Credits: Brainy Engine Team